 There’s nothing like a fresh loaf of homemade keto coconut flour bread with hints of rosemary and garlic.
 It will warm your house and fill your nose with scents of a bakery.

 This bread recipe is my personal favorite.
-Not only is a great alternative for people with nut allergies, but it’s is rich with rosemary and garlic flavors.
+Not only is it a great alternative for people with nut allergies, but it’s is rich with rosemary and garlic.
 The best way to eat any bread, in my opinion, is as toast, and this recipe is no exception.

 How To Make Bread With Coconut Flour

-When baking bread on a keto diet you have two options of flours.
+When baking bread on a keto diet you have two options for flours.
 Coconut flour and almond flour.
 If you want to try a keto bread recipe using almond flour then give our other recipe a try.

 Baking With Coconut Flour

 Coconut flour is our preferred flour for a number of reasons: